 - Disable folder options on File Explorer

 - Remove special folders from This PC

 - Hide Network on File Explorer

-- Disable Access to Drives on File Explorer
+- File Explorer Drives

 Syncing takes time at the beginning because Deskman needs to find remote installations in the first place.
 Once they are found, synchronization events are not immediate: a few minutes should suffice, but it depends on availability, speed and network configuration.